OlaInFlowers/DisifyApiTests/README.md

 ## Introduction
 Automated API Testing – a collection of automated API tests cases to verificate and validate email addresses, using Postman technology.

-Why API testing?
+Why API testing is more efficient and accurate than manual testing?

 1. [Exact bug localization]
 For example REST API ensures communication between the client and the server using HTTP requests (Get, Post, Put, Delete…), HTTP requests contain the client's query, the answer is contained in the response body.
 In some cases manually testing interface is impossible to localize certain bugs.
 Api testing consists in obtaining responses directly from the server, thus omitting the long and often unreliable way of manual testing, so the tester is able to quick obtain an accurate response from the server about bug localization.

 2. [Time]